 BOULOGNE SUR MER FACILITY

-Two port facilities (IPs) are covered by access control measures and security checks (on entering the ZAR).
-These are the West mole trade terminal (IP1202) and the ferry terminal (IP1203).
+One port facility (IP) is covered by access control measures and security checks.
+This is the West mole trade terminal (IP1202).

 All applications should be sent to the Operations and Security Manager of the Boulogne-sur-Mer facility at the following address, by filling in the attached form:

 Tél. +33 (0) 3 21 99 62 98 / +33 (0) 6 76 98 75 15